-Environmental Philosophy

-The Toyo Denki Group sets initiatives to protect the global environment as its priority task and contributes to the development of a sustainable society.

-Action Guidelines

-We will continue to provide products and services that are considerate of the burden on the global environment by drawing on our "future-oriented technologies friendly to the Earth and mankind."

-- 1. We will comply with all environmental requirements including those under the relevant laws and regulations. - 2.
-We will strive to minimize environmental burden through a reduction of energy consumption and other measures at all stages of product lifecycle, namely planning, development, design, production, sales, use and disposal. - 3.
-We will establish and execute a system to continuously promote activities to protect the global environment. - 4.
-We will raise environmental awareness among individuals through enlightenment activities within the Group
+Environment byo Denki Group sets initiatives to protect the gl development of Action Action and services that are on our "future-oriented technolog 1.
+2. 3.
+4. We will comply with all environmental requirements We will strive to minimize environmental burden the at all stages of product lifecycle, namely planning, We will establish and execute a system to continue We will raise environmental awareness among indi